 When to take on staff is one of the most difficult questions a small business faces in its tricky growth balancing act.
-It’s also a common quandary heading into what will hopefully be a busy last quarter over Christmas.

 So how do you decide when the time’s right to ring in more full time recruits?

 More hands are needed now, but what about if things slow down?
 The financial and book keeping burden is pretty big, but could it be the difference between expansion and contraction?
 Maybe contractors are a better option, but will they be fully invested in the business?

 These are just a few of the big picture queries that come to mind when facing the tricky full time staffing situation.
 And you’re not alone in trying to answer these.